Azure/azure-policy/README.md

 ### Tag Contributor Role

 Current limitation causes errors using the Tag Contributor role with Tag related policies.
 We are aware of this issue and are working to resolve this.
 (ETA: End of calendar year).
 If assigning Tag Contributor role to managed identities handling remediation tasks on "Modify" effect policies, please assign Contributor role to the managed identity.

+### Subscription tagging support

+Subscription tagging is not yet supported using "Append" or "Modify" policies.
+Details on subscription tagging without using Azure Policy can be found [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources).